siusoon/VocableCode/workshop/ReadMe.md

   - Visual
   - Sound
   - Process/Sequence
-- Reading code: Mapping the identifiable items
+- Reading code and Wild Guess: Mapping the identifiable items

 ## The basic of coding <a name="basics"></a>